 Microlearning-based training continues to rule and for good reasons!
 Fueled by learners who want to consume short, bite-sized learning on the go (read, on their smartphones); Microlearning-based training adoption in organizations globally is on an increase.
-In this blog, I share 5 killer Microlearning examples for employee training.
+In this article, I share 5 killer Microlearning examples for employee training.

-Microlearning based trainings, particularly as Performance Support (that is, specific job aids or learning aids to support formal training) have been around for few years now.
+Microlearning based trainings, particularly as Performance Support (that is, specific job aids or learning aids to support Formal Training), have been around for few years now.

 Microlearning has its roots in the same concept and in today’s context it is a short, focused learning nugget (designed to be 2-5 mins long and normally not exceeding 7 mins).
 It always has an associated outcome (it is this aspect that differentiates it from being merely an eLearning lite).